voldemortman/cyolo/README.md

 ## TODO
 - Add an interceptor that turns the comma seperated values to a list of strings
 - Add an interceptor that turns the stats into an enum

+## Questions
+- If there are an even amount of words, do I want the average of the middle two or just pick one?
+- Given the two options, what would the user prefer.
+Posting will take an extra second but the stats will be quicker, or that the posting will be quick and calculating the stats can take another second?
+- Does he prefer his stats to be more reliable or be quicker?
+Do I need to lock the db when I calculate the stats?